sciter-sdk/go-sciter/README.md

-# Attention !!
+# Attention

-This project is not maintained for a quite long time and is looking for a new project owner or some active contributors.
+The ownership of project is transferred to this new organization.
+Thus the `import path` for golang should now be `github.com/sciter-sdk/go-sciter`, but the package name is still `sciter`.

 # Introduction